IgnacioTejeraPicossi/learning-with-ai/frontend/README.md

   - Get AI Concepts, Micro-lessons, and Recommendations
   - Results shown in beautiful modal dialogs
   - **Confidence Bar:** Above the search field, select High (100%), Medium (50%), or Low (0%) confidence for each query.
 High only routes exact/very close matches, Medium allows some flexibility, Low routes to the closest available option.
 Tooltips explain each level.
+  - **Feature Roadmap & AI Code Generation:** View and upvote feature ideas, subscribe for notifications, and (admin) update status.
+Admins can generate code scaffolds for new features using the backend LLM, with results shown in a modal for review and copy.

 ---